viveksaini07/hello-world/README.md

 # hello-world
-This is a hello world repository
+This is a hello world repository.

+This repository shows how to create hello world applications.